2022 Russian Circuit Racing Series

-The 2022 SMP Russian Circuit Racing Series is the ninth season of the Russian Circuit Racing Series, organized by SMP Racing.
+The 2022 SMP Russian Circuit Racing Series was the ninth season of the Russian Circuit Racing Series, organized by SMP Racing.
 It's the eighth season with TCR class cars.
 In 2022, the competition's held in eight classes: Touring, Touring Light, Super Production, S1600, GT4, CN, Historic LADA Cup and Time Attack Unlimited.

 Teams and drivers

 Yokohama is the official tyre supplier.

 Touring / TCR Russian Touring Car Championship

 Super Production

 All teams and drivers are Russian-registered.

 Touring Light

 All teams and drivers are Russian-registered.

 S1600

 All teams and drivers are Russian-registered.

 GT4

 All teams and drivers are Russian-registered.